MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ### Set user permissions

 Compliance Score uses a role-based access control (RBAC) permission model.
-Only users who are assigned a user role may access Compliance Score, and the actions allowed by each user are restricted by role type.
-View a table showing the actions allowed for each permission.
+Only users who are assigned a user role may access Compliance Score, and the actions allowed by each user are restricted by role type. ***draft note - this section needs verification; RBAC management in CS is unclear; the following is existing CM language**View a table showing the actions allowed for each permission.
 (Note that Compliance Manager permissions work in the same way; for example …)

 The portal admin for Compliance Manager can set permissions for other users in within Compliance Manager by following these steps: